Our Community - Our Future

 • It allows students to settle in at their own pace, without feeling overwhelmed, reducing the stress caused by moving to high school

 • It provides positive staff relationships for year 8 onwards.
-Students can regularly check in with their transition teacher.
+Students can regularly check in with the transition teacher.

 The academic, social, and emotional progress of students is regularly assessed, and students can move out of the class at half-termly intervals if they’re ready.
-For all subjects except Maths and Science, the class move into mixed ability, full classes at Easter, supported by a transition programme.
+At Easter there is a managed transition for some subjects into mainstream.

 Students are placed in several different form groups, mixed with the rest of their year group, and are free to mix with the rest of their year group at break and lunch, and take part in any extra-curricular activity the school offers.